nop33/iliascreates/content/blog/integrating-vue-dfinity-sdk/index.md

 ---
-title: Integrating Vue.js with DFINITY SDK Bootstrap project
+title: "Integrating Vue.js with DFINITY SDK Bootstrap project: Part 1"
 date: "2020-11-30T21:08:00.000Z"
 description: "A step by step guide on integrating Vue.js with the bootstrap project of the DFINITY SDK."
 ---